UT WIC Eng

 Fruits and vegetables

-✔ Allowed: Dollar amount as listed on WIC receipt
+✔ Allowed: Dollar amount as listed on your WIC receipt or benefit list

 • Fresh ginger and garlic